garfieldnate/old_personal_site/content/post/2015-01-06-my-new-toy-algomation.markdown

 Once you're registered, you can create new algorithms or fork from others' creations.
 Here's mine:

-<iframe allowfullscreen src="http://www.algomation.com/embeddedplayer?embedded=true&algorithm=54a68d7ea7f8e70200042664" width="900" height="556" seamless="seamless" frameborder="0" style="border:1px solid lightgray" scrolling="no"></iframe>
+<iframe allowfullscreen title="Animation of the addintent algorithm shown on Algomation" src="http://www.algomation.com/embeddedplayer?embedded=true&algorithm=54a68d7ea7f8e70200042664" width="900" height="556" seamless="seamless" frameborder="0" style="border:1px solid lightgray" scrolling="no"></iframe>

 Granted, this is a little rough around the edges (and I have used the heck out of the feedback form); however, this is way better than imagining ping-pong balls on a string, and now I *really* understand how AddIntent works.
 The service is still young, and I have high hopes for this becoming an expansive library of algorithm visualizations.